Stonley890/Compass-Tracker/README.md

 - Use `/team join Runner` to become a runner.
 - Use `/function manhunt:start` to give all other players compasses.
+- Use `/trigger manhunt-options` to open the settings menu.

 Each individual compass is updated by holding it.
 It will point to the nearest runner.
 It will spin without direction if there are no runners in your dimension.